 Ways Narcissism Affects Your Health

 Narcissistic individuals are high-strung and want to be in charge every time.
 Their desire for power frequently manifests as rude and dominating behavior.
 They are always in a ‘fight or flight mode so, it’s not surprising that their adrenaline levels are higher than normal.
-Here are the consequences of being high
+Here are the consequences of being high on narcissism.

 1. Leaves You Vulnerable To Depression